katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 🕓
 Oh — and fair warning.
-This origin story involves Star Wars.
+This origin story involves space.
-Not the Jedi kind.
-The other one.

 🕓
-The one with real weapons.
-In real space.
-Funded by Ronald Reagan.
+Star Wars.
+Star Trek.

+*🎬 PAUSE — beat*

+🕓
+Both of them.
+Not as analogies.
+As actual historical facts.

+*🎬 PAUSE*

 🕓
 Yeah.
 Really.